joeromero/docs/maps_api.md

 The response includes:

-  - layergroupid: The ID for that map, used to componse the URL for the tiles, so the final URL is: http://{account}.cartodb.com/api/v1/map/:layergroupid/{z}/{x}/{y}.png
+  - layergroupid: The ID for that map, used to compose the URL for the tiles.
+The final URL is:
+    ```
+    http://{account}.cartodb.com/api/v1/map/:layergroupid/{z}/{x}/{y}.png
+    ```
-  - updated_at: The ISO date of the last time the data involved in the query was updated
+  - updated_at: The ISO date of the last time the data involved in the query was updated.
   - metadata: (optional) Includes information about the layers.
-Some layers may not have this metadata
+Some layers may not have metadata.
-  - cdn_url: URLs to fetch the data using the best CDN for your zone
+  - cdn_url: URLs to fetch the data using the best CDN for your zone.

 #### Example Request